 Medical Flea Treatment of Flea Allergy Dermatitis in San Jose

-- Anti-Allergy medication may be necessary for comfort and resolution of allergic skin disease.
+- Anti-Allergy medication may be necessary for the comfort and resolution of allergic skin diseases.

 - Medicated pet fleas shampoo is sometimes necessary for specific skin conditions.